ohmyshake/programming-tutorial/book/hpc/Python_HPC.md

-For a task, not only `cpu computing` takes the time, but `Network I/O` and `Disk I/O` also take the time. `cpu computing` mainly includes using memory to compute some data, when you send a task (read data) to system, the system will order disk to read data into memory, `Disk I/O`
+For a task, not only `cpu computing` takes the time, but `Network I/O` and `Disk I/O` also take the time.
+When you send a task (read data) to system, the system will order disk to read data into memory, `Disk I/O`

+`cpu computing` mainly includes using memory to compute some data,

 Due to the `Round-robin scheduling`, a CPU core will only execute one process at same time.
 So how many threads and processes we use are appropriate?